igarcica/PicknPlace/pick_n_place/README.md

 # Demo Pick and Place

-This package is used to perform Pick & Place of folded cloths.
+This package is used to perform Piling of folded cloths.
 It can be used with cloths of different size, thickness and rigidity.
 Grasps larger edge of the cloth and based on its deformation after picked it places it using different placing trajectories.
 It can also be used to place in piles.

 ## Getting started